pecodigos/bash-auto-setup/README.md

 ## How to use it

-- Compile the code (***AutoBash.java*** file) using `javac AutoBash.java` command inside **src** folder;
+- Compile the code (`AutoBash.java` file) using `javac AutoBash.java` command inside **src** folder;
-- Execute ***AutoBash.class*** file using `java AutoBash` command (you need to omit `.class` extension);
+- Execute `AutoBash.class` file using `java AutoBash` command (you need to omit `.class` extension);
 - After executing the program, it will prompt you for the path from where the file in located;
 - For Linux users, usually the path will start with `/home/{YOUR_USERNAME_HERE}/` since `~` probably won't work in this case;
 - Enter your sudo password if it's needed.
-You can also unblock your sudo using a sudo command outside of the program (for example, using `sudo apt update` and entering your password before executing the program).
+You can also unblock your sudo using a sudo command outside the program (for example, using `sudo apt update` and entering your password before executing the program).
 - If you did that or is not executing a sudo command, you can just press enter when it prompts you for the password.

-Feel free to use this program (almost) as you want.